m-salman-a/dotfiles/README.md

 - [X] completion takes a long time when first running neovim
 - [X] which-key annoying popup when going to visual mode
 - [X] dev-log still opens in a vertical split
-- [ ] fix DAP not launching when there is no .vscode/launch.json
+- [ ] DAP not launching flutter project when there is no .vscode/launch.json
+- [X] DAP not opening flutter dev log (console)